rss2025-9/final_challenge2025/README.md

 - How can you detect if the car has drifted into a neighboring lane?

 Please note that Hough Transforms will very likely be useful; helpful resources are [here](https://towardsdatascience.com/lines-detection-with-hough-transform-84020b3b1549) and [here](https://docs.opencv.org/3.4/d9/db0/tutorial_hough_lines.html).

+## Briefing

+### Briefing Evaluation (see [technical briefing rubric](https://canvas.mit.edu/courses/31106/assignments/385210) for grading details)
+When grading the Technical approach and Experimental evaluation portions of your briefing, we will be looking specifically for **illustrative videos of your car following the track lane and as well as executing heist maneuvers** and **numerical evidence that your algorithms work**

+**For videos, we would like to see**:
+- Visualization of lane / marker tracking and stable drive control within a lane
+- Recovery of your car if it is outside of its assigned track lane
+- Successful path-planning and obstacle avoidance through the course

+**For numerical evidence, we would like to see**:
+- Numerical evaluation of the success of your lane tracking + following
+  - Make sure to mention your method for finding the lane and tuning the controller
+- Numerical evidence evaluating the success of your shrink ray heist algorithm (e.g., stopping distance, deviation from planned path, convergence time, etc)

 ## General Notes